nedrysoft/pingnoo/contributing.md

 # Contributing to the project

 The following document contains a set of guidelines for contributing to the project.
-Any pull-requests should be compliant with this guide.
-Code style is often fluent, open a GitHub issue for suggestions or improvements.
+Any pull requests should be compliant with this guide.
+Code style is often fluent.
+Open a GitHub issue for suggestions or improvements.

 ## C++ Version